Lithill/Plant-Planner/README.md

    3. Solution: Since clearing the input fields at certain points of the user journey.
 Input value from the image input field could sometimgs be undefined, and sometimes be a string with no length.
 Added a boolean to reflect this.

 2.
-   1. Expected behaviour:
+   1. Expected behaviour: New plant div says if it needed watering in the past or future.
-   2. Actual behaviour:
+   2. Actual behaviour: New plant div was always returning as needing watering in the past, even if it was in the future.
-   3. Solution:
+   3. Solution: The code was using a string instead of a date, which confused the code.

 3.
-   1. Expected behaviour:
+   1. Expected behaviour: If current date and date to be watered are the same, then display would read "needs to be watered today"
-   2. Actual behaviour:
+   2. Actual behaviour: Display read that it was in the past.
-   3. Solution:
+   3. Solution: CurrentDate was returning hours and minutes as part of the date, so this needed to be eliminated.

 4.
    1. Expected behaviour: